 You can submit a poem for the Families Together campaign in written form, as an audio clip or as a video.
 This can be taken using a smartphone or any other recording device you have available.

 Share your poetry on social media using the #wordsthatburn hashtag and the title of your poem.

 Words That Burn is a national project to explore and express human rights through poetry, in partnership with Cheltenham Festivals.

 Why is it important?

 We exist to protect human rights and people at risk around the world.
-We know the power of creative solidarity to fight human rights abuse and we want to support you to encourage students to use poetry to take action.
+We know the power of creative solidarity to fight human rights abuse and we want to support you and your students to use poetry to take action.